5ketcher/openvpt-standard/README.md

 - underage access to restricted services
 - mass spam and coordinated manipulation

-Existing verification methods often require:
+Existing verification approaches often require:
 - uploading sensitive documents
-- revealing personal identity
+- revealing legal identity
-- trusting unregulated services with private data
+- trusting centralized, opaque verification vendors

-**TrustID solves this by defining a standardized, minimal, cryptographically verifiable token** that proves only what is necessary:
+**OpenVPT addresses this by defining a standardized, minimal, cryptographically verifiable token** that proves only what is necessary:

-- "This is a real human."
+- “This is a real, verified human.”
-- "This user is at least 18 years old."
+- “This user belongs to the 18+ age group.”
-- "This identity was verified using a high-assurance method."
+- “This verification meets a defined assurance level.”

 Nothing more.